Why I Give: Rosemary Maloney ’72

 “She was a nurse all her life.
 She was a very practical lady, which I guess I identified with,” Rosemary said of Sister Fenton.
 “In Irish homes at the time, we had to be very practical.”

-A long-time supporter of the University, Rosemary created The Michael John Maloney Johnson Nursing Scholarship more than 20 years ago to provide financial assistance to students in the Frances M. Maguire School of Nursing and Health Professions.
+A long-time supporter of the University, Rosemary created The Michael John Maloney Johnson Nursing Scholarship more than 20 years ago to provide financial assistance to students in the Frances M. Maguire College of Nursing and Health Professions.

 Journey in Higher Education